JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

     - make it easy for new developers to learn how the code is structured
     - guide how business logic should be implemented
 - The PureScript compiler infers most of your types for you.
 For those who are curious and want to understand how that works, see this video: [Type Inference From Scratch](https://www.youtube.com/watch?v=ytPAlhnAKro)
 - The compiler (via its warning and error messages) is your friend, not your enemy.
-I was not able to find a good concise explanation, but here's a few reasons why.
 It
     - prevents you from releasing bug-filled code to a customer.
 (Can I guarantee that the code "just works" or cannot be built at all?)
-    - forces you to handle most errors correctly the first time rather than permit you to throw them under the rug because you are lazy or foolish (Can I guarantee all possible errors will not create future problems that lead to short-term hard-to-understand code that rarely gets cleaned up and ultimately costs the company more time to fix than if it had just been written correctly the first time?)
+    - forces you to handle most errors correctly the first time rather than permit you to throw them under the rug because you are lazy (Can I guarantee all possible errors will not create future problems that lead to short-term hard-to-understand code that rarely gets cleaned up and ultimately costs the company more time to fix than if it had just been written correctly the first time?)
-    - helps you figure out which type to use when the types get complicated (explained later in this repository: `Hello World/Debugging/`)
+    - helps you figure out how to implement functions correctly via "Typed Holes" (explained later in the `Syntax` folder)
 - This video explains how a type system with `type classes` allow one to re-use "dumb old data structures" (i.e. `algebraic data types`) rather than create many new data structures that differ only one slight way: [Type Classes vs the World](https://www.youtube.com/watch?v=hIZxTQP1ifo).
 To summarize it, `type classes`
     - allow you to write declarative code ("this is what will be true") rather than imperative code ("this is how to make truth true (hopefully, you got it right)")
     - enables the compiler to infer runtime code